 An employee has no greater right to reinstatement or to other benefits and conditions of employment than if the employee had been continuously employed during the CFRA leave period.
-An employer has the burden of proving, by a preponderance of the evidence, that an employee would not otherwise have been employed at the time on the requested reinstatement date is requested in order to deny reinstatement.
-As per (a)(1) of this section, this burden shall not be satisfied if the employee has been replaced or his or her position has been restructured to accommodate the employee's absence.
+An employer has the burden of proving, by a preponderance of the evidence, that an employee would not otherwise have been employed on the requested reinstatement date in order to deny reinstatement.
+As per (a)(1) of this section, this burden shall not be satisfied if the employee has been replaced or his or her the employee's position has been restructured to accommodate the employee's absence.